-There are so many cute crochet appliqués that you can make, and there are so many things that you can do with crochet appliqués, adding them to any project at all to give it a different style or a bit of flair.
-In order to add crochet appliqués on to your other crochet projects, you need to know how to attach them.
+There are so many cute crochet appliqués that you can make, and there are so many things that you can do with crochet appliqués, adding them to any project to give it a different style or a bit of flair.
+In order to add crochet appliqués on to your other crocheted items, you need to know how to attach them.

 - Yarn vs. thread: You can use either yarn or thread to attach your appliqué.
 It is recommended that you use the same type of yarn or thread you used to crochet either the appliqué itself or the attaching item.
 If you used two or more different yarns, you'll have to make a decision about which one to use for the stitching.
 There's no "right" answer, just whatever your preference is.
 In some cases, you may even choose to use a completely different yarn from that used in the project just because you like it better.
 Sometimes you will attach an appliqué to an item that isn't crocheted.
 If you're attaching a crocheted appliqué to a sewn item like a purse, you might want to use sewing thread to attach the appliqué.
 Play with different materials over time to get a sense of your preferred options.

-When using yarn, a large tapestry needle is a good choice for stitching.
-It is also possible to do some appliqué attachments with a crochet hook, but this guide covers how to sew appliqués on, so a tapestry needle will make the most sense.
+- Needle or hook: When using yarn, a large tapestry needle is a good choice for stitching.
+It's also possible to do some appliqué attachments with a crochet hook, but this guide covers how to sew appliqués on, so a tapestry needle will make the most sense.

 Basics of Attaching a Crochet Appliqué